awslabs/aws-encryption-sdk-specification/framework/master-key-interface.md

 Inputs and outputs are the same as for [master key providers](./master-key-provider-interface.md).

+A master key SHOULD attempt to decrypt data key using itself.

 A master key MUST not attempt to use any other master keys.

 ### Generate Data Key